hctorres02/simple-api/README.md

 ```

 > Now it is no longer necessary to inform your database schema, Simple API will read this information from the informed database using `information_schema.columns`.

+> Your database schema will be stored at server session, using PHP SESSIONS.
+If your alter your database, needs to clean the sessions informations to application rebuild the database schema.
+Also required if you change anything on `config.php`.

 Hide sensitive columns:
 ```